Oruchimaro/shopping-list--electron/Doc.md

     we also want reload functionality on development , so we add a new object, but all we have to do is set a **role** for it

+# 5.Add Item Logic

+    We want to get data from addWindow.html to main.js file and handle it there.
+    So what we can do is first we add a script tag to html file, in it we will use **ipcRenderer** from electron module, With a bit of vanila javascript we will get the items from form, then pass it to backend , then we will catch the new item data and use it.For that we will import(destructure) **ipcMain** module from **electron** and the catch the data with it.

+    We will set a listener on emited event from browser, we catch it we will send it to main window.Then on main window hmtl file we will catch it in a script tag and add it to window with vanila js.